home > watercolors > paintbrushes for watercolors

 Size

 Selecting a brush size is rather straightforward.
 Large brushes are good for bold strokes and washes, small brushes for detail work, and mid-sized brushes for versatility.
 But unless you're Gerhard Richter, you can't afford to buy every size for each brush shape so you have to make some choices.
 Sizes range from 0000 right up to 50, but you won't need most of them.
 You should have a good range of round brushes, but buy other brushes (like wash brushes) selectively depending on how you plan to use them.
-Sizes can differ amongst manufacturers, so this size chart will help you make your selection.
+Be aware that sizes can differ amongst manufacturers.

 If you're buying your first paintbrushes for watercolors, I'd recommend three round brushes: small (around size 3), medium (5-6), and large (12).
 Because of their versatility, they'll be all you need in the beginning.
 In fact, you could paint an entire painting with one medium round brush (I have) but it's a bit slow and inconvenient.